Sh0tgunM3ssiah/SceneScout/README.md

 -   **cors:** Middleware to enable CORS (Cross-Origin Resource Sharing) and manage API access from different domains.
 -   **dotenv:** A zero-dependency module used to load environment variables from a .env file.
 -   **Nodemon:** A utility that monitors changes in your source code and automatically restarts the server.
--   **Azure DevOps:** A suite of tools, in this case used for it's automated build, testing, and release management capabilities.
 -   **Cloudinary:** A cloud-based service that provides solutions for managing web and mobile media assets, including storage, manipulation, optimization, and delivery across various channels.

 ### Some Features: